Skip to content

 Lens Material

-One of the biggest factors is the lens material.
+One of the biggest factors in mask selection is the lens material.
 Most mask lenses are made with tempered glass.
 The tempered glass is less likely to scratch and is generally very durable.
 Tempered glass is also easier to defog and break in compared to other lenses on some masks.
 Some masks use plastic lenses to help reduce their volume.
 This is accomplished by having a curved lens rather than a flat face.
 The curved lenses distort a divers vision.
 The challenge with plastic lenses is that they are harder to defog and are easily scratched up.
 The biggest benefit to a mask with a plastic lens is they tend to cost much less than masks with tempered glass lenses.
-A tempered glass lens should be a big consideration for the right mask for you.
+A tempered glass lens should be a big consideration for the right mask.

 Reflective and Non-Reflective Masks